junegunn/vader.vim/README.md

 #### Execute

-The content of an `Execute` block is plain Vimscript that will be executed by Vader. `Execute` block can be followed by optional `Expect` block.
+The content of an Execute block is plain Vimscript to be executed.

+Execute block can also be followed by optional Expect block.

 ```
 Execute [(comment)]:
   [vimscript]
 ```

-In `Execute` block, the following commands are provided.
+In Execute block, the following commands are provided.

 - Assertions
     - `Assert <boolean expr>, [message]`